dcdc-io/node-gp/README.md

 #### Using node-gp with smartcard in node.js/electron/nw.js projects:

+> note: linux users beware - when using [tomkp/smartcard](https://github.com/tomkp/smartcard) you are advised to review the steps required for [santigimeno/node-pcsclite](https://github.com/santigimeno/node-pcsclite) as this lilbrary is ultimately doing the communication with your hardware.
+We're looking into simplifying this.

 First add node-gp and smartcard to your project:

 `npm install node-gp smartcard --save`